-- Philosopher: "In Scotland cows are black" - Physicist: "In Scotland there is at least a black cow" - Mathematician: "In Scotland at least a cow has a black side" A philosopher, physicist and mathematician joke
+- Philosopher: "In Scotland cows are black" - Physicist: "In Scotland there is at least a black cow" - Mathematician: "In Scotland at least a cow has a black side"

 A philosopher, a physicist and a mathematician travel by train through Scotland.

 The train is going slowly and they see a cow walking along a country road parallel to the railway.